 For many eComm managers, two things are precious: time and money.
 If you find that you are exhausting resources, hiring agencies, and spending a lot of time analyzing data and trying to optimize your content based on obscure interpretations and data hypothesis, you are wasting what’s precious.
 It’s in your best interest to source a mobile app platform that does all of this for you without an added cost, optimizing your mobile experience based on experimentation with proven results, saving—you guessed it: time and money.

-Another investment many Shopify stores are making is SMS texts, which are relatively successful considering they have high open rates and effectively drive traffic to site.
+Another investment many Shopify stores are making is SMS text platforms, which are relatively successful considering they have high open rates and effectively drive traffic to site.
 The problem is, they’re expensive, with payers being financially penalized when they want to broaden SMS reach.
 Unlike SMS, which increases charges when you increase reach, mobile app push notifications never increase cost—whether you send a message to 1k, 10k, or 100k subscribers.

 Push notifications also have incredibly high visibility, don’t require opening to view, can be segmented and personalized to a given audience and, the best part—are completely free to send.
 If you are investing in a mobile strategy, your return should be reliable, consistent, and backed by facts instead of guesswork or reach punishment.